rogerbinns/apsw/doc/pysqlite.rst

 to SQLite from Python from fundamentally different directions.

 APSW provides access in whatever way is normal for SQLite.
 It makes no effort to hide how SQLite is different from other databases.
+It also uses that extra detailed integration to provide a significantly enhanced developer experience with better debugging, tooling, tracing, and making use of all of SQLite's features.

 sqlite3 tries to provide a DBAPI (:pep:`249`) compliant wrapper for SQLite and in doing so needs to make it have the same behaviour as